eglassman/cool-papers/defs.md

 #### Concept learning

+"Human concept learning presents a version of the classic problem of induction, which is made particularly difficult by the combination of two requirements:
+	- the need to *learn from a rich (i.e. nested and overlapping) vocabulary* of possible concepts and
+	- the need to be able to *generalize* concepts reasonably from only a few positive examples."
+[32] For example:
+	- in a simple number concept game, [32]
+		- "human learners can, with reasonable confidence, lock in on one out of a billion billion billion logically possible concepts, after seeing only four positive examples"
+		- "and can generalize informatively after seeing just a single example"
+		- This is not captured by either of the following two classic inductive inference paradigms:
+			- "hypothesis testing in a constrained space of possible rules"
+			- "computing similarity to the observed examples"

 - "How do people learn new concepts from just one or a few examples?"
 [27]
 - "How do people learn such abstract, rich, and flexible representations?"
 [27]